 We use a product called coremat which is sandwiched between the fibreglass layers.
 Coremat makes the fibreglass pool shell very ridged.
 This helps with the installation of the pool and outer ribs and other forms of support used by some manufactures are not necessary.

 We only use the best resins available on the market.
 Isothelic resins as well as the best NPG gelcoats ensure that your pool can be heated without worrying that the structure or interior will be affected.

 When the fibreglass sheets are applied to the mould there are overlaps as the sheets are applied.
 At these overlaps, the fibreglass swimming pools are twice as thick.
 This forms a built in rib like system into the fibreglass shell, again adding strength.
 This does not apply during the chopper gun method of manufacturing which is a spray.

 A reinforcing beam is laminated around the top of the pool on the outside of the shell.
 This helps strengthen the pool for transportation and is used during pool installations to tie into the concrete ring beam which is cast around the top of the pool.

 Sundance Pools believe, based on the facts above, that the hand lamination method is a far superior and reliable method of manufacturing fibreglass swimming pools in South Africa for strength, product integrity and customer peace of mind.
-Some manufactures using the chopper gun promote its use as “modern technology” and hand lamination as “out dated”.
+Some manufacturers using the chopper gun promote its use as “modern technology” and hand lamination as “outdated”.
 Sundance Pools has been around for many decades and could change their operation to the chopper gun system in the course of a week for not a lot of money, but believe in their tried and tested hand lamination method that has served them so well with NOT ONE manufacturing structural failure in all those years.
 Quality is not expensive…it’s priceless.

 Advantages of choosing Fibreglass Pools: